MAZDA RADAR CRUISE CONTROL (MRCC) SYSTEM [(US)]

 Headway control mode

 3. The PCM performs engine control based on the target acceleration speed signal (2) from the body control module (BCM).
-If the PCM determines that the target acceleration speed cannot be achieved by engine control only, it sends a target acceleration speed signal (3) to the DSC HU/CM.
+If the PCM determines that the target acceleration speed cannot be achieved by engine control only, it sends a target acceleration speed signal (3) to the DSC HU/CM.4.
+The DSC HU/CM performs brake control based on the target acceleration speed signal (3) from the PCM.5.
+The instrument cluster displays the vehicle ahead screen on the multi-information display based on the system status display request signal (2) from the body control module (BCM).6.
+The active driving display displays the vehicle ahead screen based on the system status display request signal (2) from the body control module (BCM). -

 Note